KF59874/kickstarter-analysis/README.md

 -	To get a better understanding of the data, I would create an additional table for the analysis of *Outcomes Based on Launch Date* to showcase the percentage rates of successful, failed, and canceled campaigns.
 This information would strengthen the graph’s visual outcome.
 -	An additional graph can be created for *Outcomes Based on Launch Date* and to filter *plays* only.
 -	A graph can be created to combine the data for both outcomes: *Outcomes Based on Launch Date and Goal* to show case whether there is a relation between both.

+## Excel Spreadsheet
+Please find below the link to the excel spreadsheet